How does methane escape from water?

 Methane is absorbed under pressure by water and eventually transferred at the surface to the atmosphere through diffusion.

-Similar to the reaction when opening a carbonated drink, degassing takes place after the water is discharged from the turbines and is the most constant source of methane emission.
-It is responsible for about half of methane emission from reservoirs.
+Similar to the reaction when opening a carbonated drink, degassing takes place after the water is discharged through turbines and is the most constant source of methane emissions.
+It is responsible for about half of methane emissions from hydropower reservoirs.

 Understanding a new language